softwarenerd/GreatCircle/README.md

 If this is the first time you've used a CocoaPod in your project, you will need to switch from your ProjectName.xcodeproj file to the ProjectName.xcworkspace that was created by the `pod install` command.

 ## Documentation

+### Import GreatCircle

+Import the GreatCircle framework into your source file(s) as needed.

 *Extension Methods*